ganeti/ganeti/doc/design-internal-shutdown.rst

 ================

-We propose to modify Ganeti in such a way that it will detect when an instance was shutdown because of an explicit user request.
-When such a situation is detected, instead of presenting an error as it happens now, either the state of the instance will be set to ADMIN_down, or the instance will be automatically rebooted, depending on a instance-specific configuration value.
+We propose to modify Ganeti in such a way that it will detect when an instance was shutdown as a result of an explicit request from the user.
+When such a situation is detected, instead of presenting an error as it happens now, either the state of the instance will be set to ``ADMIN_down``, or the instance will be automatically rebooted, depending on an instance-specific configuration value.
-The default behavior in case no such parameter is found will be to follow the apparent will of the user, and setting to ADMIN_down an instance that was shut down correctly from inside.
+The default behavior in case no such parameter is found will be to follow the apparent will of the user, and setting to ``ADMIN_down`` an instance that was shut down correctly from inside.

-This design document applies to the Xen backend of Ganeti, because it uses features specific of such hypervisor.
-Initial analysis suggests that a similar approach might be used for KVM as well, so this design document will be later extended to add more details about it.
+The rest of this design document details the implementation of instance shutdown detection for Xen.
+The KVM implementation is detailed in :doc:`design-kvmd`.

 Implementation
 ==============